msteinert/bstring/doc/security.md

 ### Memory Size Overflow/Wrap Around Attack

-Bstrlib is impervious to memory size overflow attacks by design.
-The reason is it is resiliant to length overflows is that bstring lengths are bounded above by `INT_MAX`, instead of `~(size_t)0`.
-So length addition overflows cause a wrap around of the integer value making them negative causing `balloc` to fail before an erroneous operation can occurr.
-Attempted conversions of `char *` strings which may have lengths greater than `INT_MAX` are detected and the conversion is aborted.
+By design, Bstrlib is impervious to memory size overflow attacks.
+The reason is that it detects length overflows and leads to a result error before the operation attempts to proceed.
+Attempted conversions of char* strings which may have lengths greater than INT_MAX are detected and the conversion is aborted.
+If the memory to hold the string exceeds the available memory for it, again, the result is aborted without changing the prior state of the strings.

-It is unknown if this property holds on machines that don't represent integers as 2s complement.
+These behaviors rely on the use of 2s complement by the underlying machine architecture.
+It is unknown if these properties hold on machines that do not represent integers as 2s complement.
 It is recommended that Bstrlib be carefully auditted by anyone using a system which is not 2s complement based.

 ### Constant String Protection